eHowdy signs to change careers

 eHowdy money plateau

-“I hate my job, but it pays well.”
+“I hate my job, but I need the paycheck”

 Great income seems to be one of the biggest factors that play into why some people stay at jobs they hate.
 But, let’s change the tone a bit.
 Let’s say you love what you do for a living.